Dansoftowner/PDFViewerFX/README.md

 This library is actually a javaFX wrapper for Mozilla's [PDF.js](https://github.com/mozilla/pdf.js/) javascript library, but with this library you don't have to deal with any javascript code, so you can just use a java object to display pdf documents in javaFX.

+##How to get it?
+You can download the jar file from the releases tab.

 ## Usage

 First, you have to import the neccessary class: